-Has writing thank you notes has become a lost art?
-If so, it’s time for savvy sales professionals to differentiate themselves by sincerely showing their appreciation.
+Hand writing thank you notes has become a lost art So, it’s time for savvy sales professionals to differentiate themselves by sincerely showing their appreciation.
 Grab a note, dust off your fountain pen and increase your sales…with class.

 Taken from “Thank-You Notes: One Champion’s Secret to Sales” by Paul Richlovsky

 Tom Hopkins, renowned sales coach and author of How To Master the Art of Selling, writes 5-10 thank-you notes a day, generating him a significant boost in yearly sales.
 (Some of his students report getting one sale for every 10 thank-you notes.)